TatianaIM/TatianaIM.github.io/_news/announcement_1.md

 ---

 <div style="text-align: justify">The project focuses on disentangling the role of protein composition and architecture on the underlying phase behaviour.
-We aim to develop a temperature-sensitive coarse-grained model for proteins.
-Then, we will examine how the physicochemical properties of the sequence affect phase separation properties through large-scale molecular dynamics simulations.
+We aim to develop a transferable coarse-grained model for proteins based on the Martini force field.
+Next, we will examine how the physicochemical properties of the sequence influence phase separation properties through large-scale molecular dynamics simulations.
 We will pay particular attention to two protein families implicated in neurodegenerative diseases.
-The successful candidate will join the interdisciplinary environment at the CBPsmn computational hub, working under my supervision and collaborating with colleagues from Physics and Biology Labs at ENS Lyon.</div>
+The successful candidate will join the interdisciplinary environment at the CBPsmn computational hub, working under my supervision and collaborating with colleagues from Physics and Biology Labs at ENS Lyon and the University of Copenhagen.</div>
 <br />
 We invite applications from candidates with backgrounds in computational physics, biology, or chemistry:
 <ul>